50th National Conference: Nelson Mandela`s closing address

 20 December 1997, Mafikeng

 My leaders: the Officials, members of the NEC, PEC`s, and BEC`s;

 Colleagues and comrades;

 The time has come to hand over the baton.

-to put in place a national leadership collective that will take the ANC into the new millennium.
+The time has come to affirm and celebrate the decisions that you have taken to put in place a national leadership collective that will take the ANC into the new millennium.
 You delegates have spoken, in the true spirit of the ANC.

 The time has come for me to take leave.